Sep 01, 2023

 5. Restart Modem or Router

-A modem or router that isn’t properly functioning can also be the cause as to why a DNS server isn’t responding and connection is failing.
+A modem or router that isn’t properly functioning can also be the cause of why a DNS server isn’t responding and the connection is failing.

 Therefore, consider restarting your modem or router to clear the cache, potentially fixing the DNS servers problem.

 Press the power button of your router or modem and unplug its power cable from the power outlet.
 Wait for at least 30 seconds before pressing the power button again to restart it.